SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/01-Debugging-Techniques.md

 - Leaf nodes represent possible **root causes**
 - Traversal of tree boils down to process state **inspection**
 - Minimizing time to resolution is **key**
-    - Careful traversal of the decision tree
+    - careful traversal of the decision tree
-    - Pattern recognition
+    - pattern recognition
-    - Visualization and ease of use helps minimize time to resolution
+    - visualization and ease of use helps minimize time to resolution

 [/slide]